IowaScaledEngineering/ise-docs/docs/Interlocking In A Box/manual.md

 Iowa Scaled Engineering is committed to creating open designs that users are free to build, modify, adapt, improve, and share with others.

-The design of the MSS-SIDING hardware is open source hardware, and is made available under the terms of the [Creative Commons Attribution-Share Alike v3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
+The design of the CKT-IIAB hardware is open source hardware, and is made available under the terms of the [Creative Commons Attribution-Share Alike v3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
-Design files can be found in the [mss-siding](https://github.com/IowaScaledEngineering/mss-siding) project on GitHub.
+Design files can be found in the [mss-siding](https://github.com/IowaScaledEngineering/ckt-iiab) project on GitHub.

-The firmware for the MSS-SIDING is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3 of the License](https://www.gnu.org/licenses/gpl.html), or any later version.
+The firmware for the CKT-IIAB is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either [version 3 of the License](https://www.gnu.org/licenses/gpl.html), or any later version.